miketqqq/Job_search/README.md

 # Job_search

 ##### This is a project for personal demonstration only.
-I do not intent to publish any data and deploy on any web page.
+I do not intent to publish any scraped data or deploy on any web page.